ZauchnerP/gmoTree/README.md

 - `messy_chat()`: Checks for a messy `Time` data frame and combines variables that refer to the same concept.

-- `delete_duplicate()`: Deletes duplicate rows from all data frames in the oTree list.
+- `delete_duplicate()`: Deletes duplicate rows from all data frames in the list of data frames.

 ## Dealing with dropouts and deleting cases